course-review/backend/readme.md

-To generate the proto file:
-`protoc --go-grpc_out=generated/proto/ --go_out=generated/proto/ coursereview.proto`

 To generate the sqlc files:
 `sqlc generate`

+To run the server:
+`docker compose up -d`
+`go run server/fiber.go`